 A text editor is by far the most used developer tool regardless of what type of developer you are.
 A good text editor can help you write better code with real-time code checking, syntax highlighting, and automatic formatting.

 Rich text editors, such as Microsoft Word and Libre-Office Writer, are great for writing a paper, but the features that make them good at creating nicely formatted documents make them unsuitable for writing code.
 A document created with these rich text editors have more than just text embedded in their files.
 These files also contain information on how to display the text on the screen and data on how to display graphics embedded into the document.
 In contrast, plain text editors, such as VSCode and Sublime, don’t save any additional information.
 Saving only the text allows other programs, like Ruby’s interpreter, to read and execute the file as code.

 VSCode is an excellent free code editor.
 It has outstanding add-on support and great Git integration.
 VSCode is the most popular code editor among Odin’s students and moderators, so support is easy to find in the community.
-You can download and install it from here.
+You can download the .deb file and install it from here.